 Frequently asked questions

-The Call for Entries to participate in the 15th FICM will open on April 21, 2017.
+The Call for Entries to participate in the 15th FICM is closed.

 Only works directed by Mexican citizens or legal residents in Mexico are eligible to participate.
 Works that have been submitted in previous editions of FICM, filmed for commercial purposes, shown previously on television, exhibited commercially, distributed on DVD or free on the Internet will not be accepted.
 Films that have been distributed on the Internet using a restricted password for registered users are eligible.